nhayase/JM3-260022P-1/README.md

-# "Optical study of beyond EUV mask and mirrors".
+# Optical study of beyond EUV mask and mirrors

 Here is our data storage for the simulations to proof our reproductivity.